Fil88/Fil88.github.io/_posts/2021-07-01-Entering-the-Covenant-C2C.md

 rundll32 covenant-DLL-noAmsi.dll,MonkEntry
 ```

-Now you should have your __Grunt__ checking in on __Covenant__.
+If everything goes fine now you should have your __Grunt__ checking in on __Covenant__.

 <p align="center">
   <img src="/assets/posts/2021-07-01-Entering-the-Covenant-C2C/cov3.JPG">
 </p>

+__Note:__ Windows Defender real time protection is enabled 🚩

-Once the modified C# Monkstager has been downloaded and imported into Visual Studio it is possible to add further obfuscation using a combination or both of the following tools:
+Once the modified C# Monkstager has been downloaded and imported into Visual Studio it is possible to add further obfuscation using the following tool from IBM XForce-Red

 - [InvisibilityCloak:](https://github.com/xforcered/InvisibilityCloak) Obfuscation toolkit for C# post-exploitation tools that perform basics actions for a C# visual studio project.

+Alternatively, on the final __.exe__ payload is possible to apply futher string obfuscation using the following tool:

 - [NET-Obfuscate:](https://github.com/BinaryScary/NET-Obfuscate) Obfuscate ECMA CIL (.NET IL) assemblies to evade Windows Defender

+Since our project, both for the DLL and for the EXE are stored and managed in Visual Studio we could also take advantages of [ConfuserEx](https://github.com/mkaring/ConfuserEx) than can also be installed from the Visual Studio marketplace.

 We can go an extra mile here and we can perform some .NET reflection to execute or __Grunt__ stager.
+Altought not very realistic at this stage we can use this approach at different stage of our engagement.

 __Note:__ The most basic (although not very interesting) method of loading and running this code, is from disk using PowerShell🚩: